Shuyib/Phylogenetic-tree-study/README.md

 # FAQ
 Q: What is a phylogenetic tree (aka phylogeny)?
 A: According to [Baum in Nature](https://www.nature.com/scitable/topicpage/reading-a-phylogenetic-tree-the-meaning-of-41956/#), this is a diagram that shows lines of evolutionary descent of different species, organisms or genes from a common ancestor.
 It is useful for organizing knowledge of biological diversity, for structuring classifications, or understanding evolutionary events.

+Q: What is antimicrobial resistance?
+A: This is when a microorganism is no longer sensitive to action of antibiotics.
+Antibiotics are compounds produced by the natural metabollic processes of microbes for instance fungi that kill or inhibit other microbes.
+Key people who discovered the first named them are Alexander Fleming & Selman Waksman.
+Now, these microbes are not affected by these antibiotics and they can lose/gain function via misspelling their genetic material to also bypass the mechanism of action of antibiotics.Some microbes can also share genes and may get this resistance via horizontal gene transfer.

+Q: What are nitrogenous bases?
+A: Adenine, Guanine, Cytosine and Thymine (Uracil, if in messanger ribonucleic acid form).
+These are the building blocks of DNA (Deoxyribonucleic acid) or the variant (Ribonucleic acid).
+Notice the sugar is how distinguish them deoxyribose and ribose.

+Q: What is 16S rRNA (ribosomal ribonucleic acid)?
+A: It is component of the 30S subunit of the prokaryotic ribosome.
+It consists about 1500 nucleotides.
+It possesses a conserved and variable region which is important in Phylogenetic studies due to [slow evolution of the area.](https://en.wikipedia.org/wiki/16S_ribosomal_RNA) Similar regions of interest in other organisms are ITS for fungi, 18S for microbial eukaryotes and for you + me 28S and 18S fragments.

+Q: What are GC and GA content?
+A: These are common bioinformatic metrics that can enable us to find out the origin of a DNA we don't know the origin of.
+Higher GC content could mean contamination of a sample with a microbe.
+For most organisms its about 50 percent with some exceptions in some areas.
+Read [more.](https://rosalind.info/glossary/gc-content/)

+Q: What are Kmers?
+A: A nucleotide sequence of a certain length.
+Read more [here](https://www.biostars.org/p/286438/) & [here.](https://rosalind.info/glossary/k-mer-composition/)